Jumper Cables Smoking, Melting, Or Hot? Here’s Why

 Yes.

-You shouldn’t ever use jumper cables if they show signs of smoking, melting, or becoming inordinately hot.
+You shouldn’t ever use jumper cables if they show signs of smoking, melting, or becoming exceptionally hot.

-The main risk is fire ignition.
+The primary risk is fire ignition.
 Batteries give off flammable gases, and your car is also filled with gasoline, and the jumper cables themselves could spark.

 The other connected car would also be in danger of the flames.

-The less common (but still feasible) risk is an electrical overload.
+The less frequent (but still plausible) risk is an electrical overload.
 If jumper cables aren’t “carrying” the electricity properly, a sudden surge could severely damage the other car’s ECU.
 This is a costly diagnosis and repair from an automotive electrician.

 Jumper Cables Smoking, Melting, Or Hot – Conclusion

-Jump-starting is an important skill to have.
+Jump-starting is a vital skill to have.
 It might save you in a tricky situation, and it all goes smoothly 99% of the time.

 However, if you’re kick-starting a car – whether it’s yours or someone else’s – and the jumper cables begin smoking and sparking, immediately switch everything off and carefully disconnect them.